niuers/Learning-From-Data-A-Short-Course/learning from data_a short course/readme.md

 * Why fixed rate learning rate GD works?
 * How does feature transformation affect the VC dimension?
 * What are the advantages and disadvantages of feature transformation?
+* What is a projection matrix?
+Give an example of projection in 1-D or 2-D. Where does it project to?

 ## Chapter 4